 I also wrote occasionally elsewhere.
 Here is a smattering of pieces that still resonate with me.

 In 2015 I was one of six people who answered the question: “What's the best number?” for Intelligent Life, The Economist’s lifestyle magazine (since renamed 1843).
 You can see what I and the others answered here (I still think my response is the best).

 In 2016 I wrote a long read on slash fiction for 1843.
 And no, I’m not a fan of the genre—I stumbled across it while researching something else.
 I was so astonished that I had to find out more—and for me, the best way to do that is to write about it.

 In early 2019 I visited Amsterdam for a retreat with the British Psychedelic Society.
 I wrote about my trip for the New York Review of Books Daily.

 I interviewed Tony Blair at The Economist’s Open Future conference in London on September 15th 2018.

 On a trip to Sydney in 2015 I talked about the Right to Die at the Festival of Dangerous Ideas.
-Phillip Lane of Late Night Live interviewed me about The Economist’s support for doctor-assisted dying.
-And I was the “Sunday Profile” on ABC Radio National, which gave me a chance to discuss a wide range of subjects, including my early lie, being a foreign correspondent and the impact of bereavement.
+Phillip Adams Lane of Late Night Live interviewed me about The Economist’s support for doctor-assisted dying.
+And I was the “Sunday Profile” on ABC Radio National, which gave me a chance to discuss a wide range of subjects, including my early life, being a foreign correspondent and the impact of bereavement.